-I’ve had to do my own research, see what clinical trials are offered around at different places.
+I’ve had to do my own research [to] see what clinical trials are offered around at different places.
 It just helped to be on top of that for myself.
-Whereas, I think at some of the larger hospitals, there are more resources there, as far as that goes.
+I think at some of the larger hospitals, there are more resources there, as far as that goes.

-But the pros are definitely that I feel really comfortable there because I know my doctors really know who I am, individually.
+The pros are definitely that I feel really comfortable there because I know my doctors really know who I am individually.
 I have what’s called a nurse navigator.
-I know a lot of places do this, but any time I feel any weird ache or pain, or feel like I need a prescription, or feel like I need a test or something, I can just text her and she always gets back to me within an hour.
+I know a lot of places do this, but any time I feel any weird ache or pain, feel like I need a prescription, or feel like I need a test or something, I can just text her.
+She always gets back to me within an hour.

 Describe getting the port put in

-I got the port put in a couple days after my diagnosis before I even had a second opinion because they said they needed to move and no matter what kind of treatment I did, I would probably need some sort of infusion.
-So I got the port put in.
+I got the port put in a couple days after my diagnosis, before I even had a second opinion.
+They said they needed to move and no matter what kind of treatment I did, I would probably need some sort of infusion, so I got the port put in.

 The procedure was fairly easy.
-They put you under local anesthesia and you basically don’t feel any pain, but it’s uncomfortable and there’s some tugging.
+They put you under local anesthesia.
+You basically don’t feel any pain, but it’s uncomfortable, and there’s some tugging.

 They put you in what I think is called a twilight sleep, so while you’re not necessarily completely zonked out, you’re not really aware of what’s going on.
-But it’s a pretty quick procedure, maybe 30 minutes.
+It’s a pretty quick procedure, maybe 30 minutes.

-What I was not expecting was how painful the recovery was, or maybe I had just been so jilted by that point, I didn’t care, but I had made plans to hang out with my friends that night of getting the port placed and I was in so much pain just from the whole procedure, I couldn’t even think straight.
+What I was not expecting was how painful the recovery was, or maybe I had just been so jilted by that point, I didn’t care.
+I had made plans to hang out with my friends that night of getting the port placed, and I was in so much pain just from the whole procedure that I couldn’t even think straight.

 I remember I ended up leaving, going home, and just taking the pain pills they gave me and going to sleep for the rest of the weekend, because this was also on a Friday.

-I always want to be that one detractor who says, “Not to scare you, but just so you know, it can be a little painful afterwards so just don’t plan anything.
+I always want to be that one detractor who says, “Not to scare you, but just so you know, it can be a little painful afterwards.
+Just don’t plan anything.
 Take the time to recover.”
 All of that.

 That was something, but I obviously recovered in a couple of days.
 People tell me I’m really lucky because the scar isn’t very pronounced, so that’s good.